codemonger-io/codemonger/cdk-ops/docs/data-warehouse.md

 ### DeleteAccessLogs queue

 `DeleteAccessLogs queue` is an SQS queue that invokes [`DeleteAccessLogs`](#deleteaccesslogs).
-[`Amazon S3 transformed log bucket`](#amazon-s3-transformed-log-bucket) sends an event to this queue when a transformed access logs file is PUT into it.
+[`Amazon S3 transformed log bucket`](#amazon-s3-transformed-log-bucket) sends an event to this queue when a transformed access logs file is PUT into the bucket.

 ### DeleteAccessLogs